How to Write a Letter to Judge to Reduce Traffic Fine Easily

 An explanatory, official, and well-written sample of a fine reduction letter will get the judge to listen.
 You can do the whole process and mail the correspondence yourself, but it'll take more time and involve a few conversations with court officials.

 You can do the same in minutes with DoNotPay.
-The first robot lawyers in the world will help you contest any kind of traffic ticket in less than 120 seconds.
+The first AI Consumer Champions in the world will help you contest any kind of traffic ticket in less than 120 seconds.
 DoNotPay can help you:

 - Dispute traffic tickets in California